firepick1/fpd-vision/XP008-Homing-Error/README.md

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP008-Homing-Error/img/ZHomingError.png)

-The chart shows that a single degree of system homing error introduces ~3mm of Z error between the origin endpoint and the remote endpoint of our supposedly straight path.
-A two degree error has even greater effect on Z at 100mm from the origin.
-The error is also non-linear and it is indeed "bowl shaped".
+The chart shows that a single degree of system homing error introduces up to ~1.5mm of Z error between the intended line and the actual path.
+A two degree error has even
+greater effect on Z at X=+/-100mm from the origin.
+The error is visibly non-linear.
+Indeed, it is "bowl shaped".

 The error also affects the X and Y axes.
 The effect on the Y-axis